Category: Breakfast | Prep Time: 10 mins | Cook Time: 10-15 mins

-This French omelette is the perfect way to feed a family or a group of friends easily, cheaply, and deliciously.
-It takes very little time to make [and doesn't keep you stuck in the kitchen] which makes it the food of choice for a quick and easy Sunday brunch.
-Our version includes ham, asparagus, peas, and potatoes, but the ingredients can be easily changed based on what is offered seaonally near you!
+This French omelette is the perfect way to feed family or friends easily, cheaply and deliciously!
+This simple recipe is the meal of choice for a quick and easy Sunday brunch.
+Our version of this omelette is enjoyed by our 17 SOS Children’s Villages in France and includes ham, asparagus, peas and potatoes, but the ingredients can easily be changed based on your tastes and what is offered seasonally near you!

-- ¼ lb of smoked, cured ham (bacon or sausage would work equally well)
+- ¼ lb. smoked, cured ham (bacon or sausage would work equally well)

 - 4 eggs

-While the veggies are cooking, whisk together the eggs, milk, and chives and add it to the pan.
-Turn the heat down to low and allow the omelette to solidify (it should take about ten to fifteen minutes).
+3. While the veggies are cooking, whisk together the eggs, milk and chives.
+Add it to the pan.
+Turn the heat down to low and allow the omelette to solidify, about 10-15 minutes.

-Cut into slices [this recipe makes about 4] and garnish with chives, grated parmesan, and a side of croissants.
+4. Cut the omelette into slices and garnish with chives, grated parmesan and a side of croissants.

 Every donation helps us feed our SOS children across the globe!
 Join our cause!